snarkhunter/oofcanvas/README.md

 It shouldn't be necessary to understand this section in order to use OOFCanvas.
 It's here to help development.

+### Class Hierarchies and Encapsulation

+Encapsulation is used to separate the implementation details from the user-visible header files.
+Encapsulation is handled differently for different classes, depending on the complexity of their inheritance structure.

+* `OffScreenCanvas` and `Canvas` are the user-visible C++ classes for the canvas objects.

+	* The hidden implementation class for `OffScreenCanvas` is `OSCanvasImpl`.  `OffScreenCanvas` contains an opaque pointer, `osCanvasImpl`, to an `OSCanvasImpl.`

+	* `Canvas` is derived from `OffScreenCanvas`, adding screen display and mouse interaction abilities.

+	* The hidden implementation class for `Canvas` is `GUICanvasImpl`, which is derived from `OSCanvasImpl`.
+A `Canvas` contains a pointer, `guiCanvasImpl`, to its `GUICanvasImpl`.
+The `GUICanvasImpl` pointed to from a `Canvas` is the same object as the `OSCanvasImpl` pointed to in its base class.

+	* The user-visible Python canvas, `PythonCanvas`, is derived directly from `GUICanvasImpl` because it is effectively encapsulated by the SWIG wrapper.
+There is no need to derive it from `Canvas`.

+* `CanvasLayer` is the user-visible base class for layers.

+	* The implementation class, `CanvasLayerImpl` is *derived* from `CanvasLayer`.

+* `CanvasItem` is the user-visible base class for canvas items.

+	* The hidden implementation class for a subclass `ITEM` of `CanvasItem` is a templated class, `CanvasItemImplementation<ITEM>`, which is derived from `CanvasItemImplBase`.

+	* Each `CanvasItem` contains an opaque pointer, `implementation`, to its `CanvasItemImplBase`, and each `CanvasItemImplementation<ITEM>` contains a pointer, `canvasitem` to its `ITEM`.

+### The Rendering Call Sequence

 Each `CanvasLayer` contains a `Cairo::ImageSurface` which contains a bitmap of what's been drawn in the layer, a `Cairo::Context` which controls drawing to surface, and a `Rectangle` which is the bounding box